gh28942/Runaway/README.md

 # Runaway
-Java Minigame

-Run away from the fox.
-Last as long as you can!
+Java Minigame with a JavaFX User Interface.
+Music, sounds and some game mechanics are handled in different threads.
+Run away from the fox as long as possible!

 Controls: w,a,s,d to move and k to kick.

 The highscore is stored in an AES encrypted file.
 You need to have its folder in the same location as the exe/jar file.

-There is an easter egg in it which will make christmas trees appear if you play the game around Christmas time.
+There is an easter egg which will make christmas trees appear if you play the game around Christmas time.

 EXE created from the executable jar file with Launch4j.